-Recruiting through personal referrals from your existing security officers and supervisors has potential to go really good or really bad.
+Recruiting through personal referrals from your existing security officers and supervisors has the potential to go really good or really bad.
 It all depends on the culture you have built for your security company.

 With a strong company culture full of trustworthy employees, personal referrals are one of the best ways to get new qualified and committed security officers into your organization.

 For your current guards, working with people they already know and get along with can make work more enjoyable.
-This can reduce no shows and build comradery.
+This can reduce no-shows and build comradery.
 If you set up incentives for successful referrals, employees will be able to take ownership in the company and help it grow and succeed.

 For you, referrals can make recruiting work take little to no effort.
-Plus, it will help hiring efforts down the road when you can tell people your security company is so great - your employees want their friends to work with them.
+Plus, it will help your hiring efforts down the road when you can tell people your security company is so great - your employees want their friends to work with them.

 Referral recruiting can backfire if you aren’t careful.
-Again, they will only be successful when you trust your security officers and know they are bought in to your company.
+Again, they will only be successful when you trust your security officers and know they are bought into your company.